Janet Cobbs

 Janet Cobbs (born February 22, 1967) is an American/Canadian volleyball coach.
-During her playing career, she was an All-American at North Dakota State University and won a bronze medal with the United States national team at the 1992 Summer Olympics.
+During her playing career, she was an All-American at North Dakota State University and won a bronze medal with the United States women's national team at the 1992 Summer Olympics.

 Playing career

 High school

-Cobbs attended Concordia Academy High School, where she played volleyball, basketball, and softball.
+Cobbs attended Concordia Academy High School in Roseville, Minnesota, where she played volleyball, basketball, and softball.
 She made the all-state team twice in both volleyball and basketball.
 In 1984, she led the volleyball team to the Class A state championship.
 In 1985, she was named the Metro Basketball Player of the Year.

 College

 Cobbs played for the North Dakota State University volleyball team from 1985 to 1988.
-She was a second team All-American in 1986 and a first team All-American in 1987.
-In 1988, Cobbs led the Bison to a 43-3 record and an NCAA Elite Eight appearance.
+She was a second-team All-American in 1986 and a first-team All-American in 1987.
+In 1988, Cobbs led the Bison to a 43–3 record and an NCAA Elite Eight appearance.
 She was named to the All-American first team again and was also named the Division II Player of the Year.
-She won the Honda-Broderick Trophy in 1988-89 as the Division II Female Athlete of the Year.
+She won the Honda-Broderick Trophy in 1988–89 as the Division II Female Athlete of the Year.
 Cobbs set nine NDSU school records, including most career kills (2,091) and most single-season kills (739).

-She was inducted into the North Dakota State University Hall of Fame in 2003.
+Cobbs was inducted into the North Dakota State University Hall of Fame in 2003.

 International

-Cobbs was a member of the U.S. national team from 1989 to 1994.
-She won the bronze medal with the U.S. at the 1992 Summer Olympics.
+Cobbs was a member of the national team from 1989 to 1994.
+She won the bronze medal with the national team at the 1992 Summer Olympics in Barcelona.
 She was named the MVP of the 1992 Hong Kong Cup.

 Professional

-Cobbs played professionally for the Minnesota Monarchs (U.S.) in 1988-89, Ceramica Magica (Italy) in 1993-94, and Vakifbank (Turkey) in 1996-97.
+Cobbs played professionally for the Minnesota Monarchs (U.S.) in 1988–89, Ceramica Magica (Italy) in 1993–94, and Vakifbank (Turkey) in 1996–97.